katvef/katve-blog/content/posts/pain.md

 having these things actually happen to me would permanently affect my body and make everything harder, but my brain doesn't care about that – this body deserves to suffer, _it's not good enough_.
 Also, I _do **not**_ enjoy gore, it's only me suffering that I enjoy.
 In fact, gore and screams of pain are unsettling to me; they make me feel anxious and uncomfortable.
 Looking at gore makes me want to puke.
+(Unless it's drawn, in which case I have no reaction and it doesn't bother me at all)

 I don't remember the year (as I do not for almost anything) when I started self harming, but it was sometime during primary school between the grades one and four.
 It started with me beating my things and banging